nodejs/node/doc/guides/contributing/pull-requests.md

 All Pull Requests require "sign off" in order to land.
 Whenever a contributor reviews a Pull Request they may find specific details that they would like to see changed or fixed.
 These may be as simple as fixing a typo, or may involve substantive changes to the code you have written.
-In general, such requests are intended to be helpful, but at times may come across as abrupt or unhelpful, especially requests to change things that do not include concrete suggestions on *how* to change them.
+While such requests are intended to be helpful, they may come across as abrupt or unhelpful, especially requests to change things that do not include concrete suggestions on *how* to change them.

 Try not to be discouraged.
 If you feel that a particular review is unfair, say so, or contact one of the other contributors in the project and seek their